Everything You Need to Know About Backpacking in New Zealand

 The backpacking community in New Zealand often really want to help each other, offering advice on the best places to visit, getting together for group meals in hostels, and offering each other lifts around the country.

 Facebook groups dedicated to backpackers travelling in New Zealand are a great place to find people to travel with, buy and sell cars and camping gear, and ask questions to other travellers.
-Join our Facebook group, Backpacking New Zealand, to get all these benefits (plus, you can ask us questions too).
+Join the Facebook group, Backpacking New Zealand, to get all these benefits.
 Give it a go!

 While you’re at it, how about liking us on Facebook for more of our travel tips for New Zealand.